Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Introduction

 A considerable amount of accuracy in WEC modeling is achieved by solving the nonlinear incompressible Navier-Stokes (INS) equations of motion~\cite{Agamloh08,Penalba2017,Yu2013,Ghasemi2017,Anbarsooz2014}, albeit at a higher computational cost compared to the BEM technique.
 Several approaches to fully-resolved wave-structure interaction (WSI) modeling have been adopted in the literature.
-The two main categories are (i) the \emph{overset} or the \emph{Chimera} grid based methods, and (ii) the \emph{fictitious domain} based methods.
+The two main categories are (i) the \emph{overset} or the \emph{Chimera} grid-based methods, and (ii) the \emph{fictitious domain}-based methods.
 The overset method employs an unstructured mesh for the solid structure and a background fluid grid which is generally taken as block structured~\cite{Shen2015,Carrica2007,Hou18,Facci2016}.
-The fictitious domain (FD) approach to fluid-structure interaction (FSI) modeling is a Cartesian grid based method in which the fluid equations are extended \emph{into} the solid domain, and a common set of equations are solved for the two domains.
+The fictitious domain (FD) approach to fluid-structure interaction (FSI) modeling is a Cartesian grid-based method in which the fluid equations are extended \emph{into} the solid domain, and a common set of equations are solved for the two domains. \REVIEW{Fictitious domain methods have been used to simulate FSI of porous structures~\cite{Hsieh2016}, elastic boundaries~\cite{Kim2007}, and rigid bodies of complex shapes~\cite{Kumar2019,Walayat2020}}.
 FD methods can be implemented in several ways, for example, by using the \emph{distributed Lagrange multiplier} (DLM) technique~\cite{Patankar2000,Sharma2005} or by employing the \emph{Brinkman penalization} (BP) approach~\cite{Angot99,Carbou03,Bergmann11}.
 Ghasemi et al.~\cite{Ghasemi2017} and Anbarsooz et al.~\cite{Anbarsooz2014} have studied the performance of a submerged cylindrical shaped PA with two degrees of freedom using the FD/DLM approach.
 The cylindrical buoy was constrained to move in two orthogonal directions (heave and surge) in these studies.
 One of the limitations of the FD/DLM method is that any external force acting on the immersed object (e.g. via tethered PTO system) needs to be expressed as a \emph{distributed body force density} in the INS momentum equation.
-This is not a versatile approach, but it can work for simple scenarios.
+This is not a versatile approach, but it can work for simple scenarios~\footnote{\REVIEW{For example in cases where linear and angular momentum due to additional external force and torque can be included during the momentum conservation stage of the FD/DLM method.}}.
 However, applying external torque on the structure is not straightforward for FD/DLM method because velocity, and not vorticity, is generally solved for in the INS equations.
-In contrast, it is straightforward to include both external forces and torques on the immersed object using FD/BP methodology.
-Since, we are interested in studying the dynamics of a 3-DOF buoy under the action of external forces and torques, we employ the more versatile FD/BP approach in our CFD model.
+In contrast, it is straightforward to include both external forces and torques on the immersed object using FD/BP methodology. \REVIEW{Moreover, the FD/BP method is a fully-Eulerian approach to FSI.
+This makes the parallel implementation of the technique relatively easier compared to the FD/DLM method, which is typically implemented using two (Eulerian and Lagrangian) grids.} Since, we are interested in studying the dynamics of a three degrees of freedom (3-DOF) buoy under the action of external forces and torques, we employ the more versatile FD/BP approach in our CFD model. \REVIEW{To our knowledge, this works presents the first application of FD/BP method for simulating WEC devices.}